 Incorrect legal structure

 A legal structure for a business doesn’t matter when you’re first starting out, right?
 Wrong.

 Your business may only be in start-up phase now, but your goal is likely for it to grow.
-Which is why the way your business is legally structured from the outset, is so important.
-Your business legal structure impacts on your tax, personal liabilities, asset protection, reporting obligations and more – the right business structure can save you valuable time and money.
+This is why the way your business is legally structured from the outset, is so important.
+Your business legal structure impacts on your tax, personal liabilities, asset protection, reporting obligations, and more – the right business structure can save you valuable time and money.
 So, it’s even more important to get it right.

 Absence of a Founder’s Agreement